NekoHitDev/Ritmin/README.md

 Discord Server (English): https://discord.gg/DfSjhXuWyT

 Feel free to join the group and ask questions, or submit your ideas.
 We're glad to hear from you.

+## Donate

+If you like this project, and want to help the development of this project, please considering donate some GAS or NEO to this address (Neo N3):

+NYukb9Nj59pQZ7SzubZeJUodrhczkXKD1Y

+Deploy and update contract use a lot of GAS.
+Your donation will make our deployment easier.